The discovery of three pulsars in the globular cluster M15 with the FAST: Results

-From the results obtained from Riptide-FFA, a harmonically related signal with a signal-to-noise ratio (SNR) of 9.2 was detected in the data recorded on December 14, 2019.
-Its pulse profile has 10 peaks, and the signal has a period of 110.83 ms, with the optimal SNR at a DM of 66.40 $\text{pc\,cm}^{-3}$.
-Subsequent investigations confirmed that this signal was the tenth harmonic of a new pulsar's signal, leading to the discovery of M15J.
-Then, such signals were successfully detected in multiple observations.
-With more data recently obtained by FAST, the phase-connected timing solution (See Table.\ref{Table.2}) was obtained.
-M15J is an isolated pulsar with a spinning period of 11.84 ms and with a DM value of 66.68 pc cm$^{-3}$.
+From the results obtained with Riptide-FFA, a signal with a SNR of 9.2 was detected in the data recorded on December 14, 2019.
+Its pulse profile had 10 peaks with a period of 118.43\,ms and an optimal DM of 66.40 $\text{pc\,cm}^{-3}$.
+As indicated by the presence of multiple profile peaks, subsequent investigations revealed that the fundamental period of this signal was actually one tenth of this, at $11.84\,{\rm ms}$.
+This is the newly discovered pulsar, M15J and our original detection with Riptide-FFA was through its tenth sub-harmonic.

+The pulsar was successfully detected in multiple subsequent observations.
+With more data recently obtained by FAST, the phase-connected timing solution was obtained (see Table.~\ref{Table.2}).
+M15J is thus an isolated pulsar with a spin period of 11.84 ms and with a DM value of 66.68 pc cm$^{-3}$.